debsin/dropClust/README.md

 3. Obtain the cell-type specific genes and the heatmap by executing the DE_plot.R script.

-## Executing the script (Windows):
+## Executing the script (Windows or other Linux distributions):

-Build windows executable from "louvain/src" files inside the "louvain" directory before executing the R scripts.
+Build windows executable/binaries from "louvain/src" files inside the "louvain" directory before executing the main R script.